iwr-wasteless/iwr/README.md

 # iwr / WasteLess

-> In one sentence: use a scale to measure the net weight of a general waste bin, and charge the bin's rate payer on a per kg basis for this waste, in order to incentivize waste reduction, with  multiple waste collection streams and some other improvements, as implemented successfully in Sweden, Germany, and Denmark.
+> In one sentence: Use a scale built into a garbage truck to measure the net weight of residual and organic waste bins, and charge the bin's rate payer on a per kg basis for this waste (e.g. 60 c/kg AUD and 20 c/kg, respectively), with 9 recyclable collection streams collected in bags monthly or bimonthly; and some other improvements like cleaning up dumped waste; optional electronic locks for bins; and locked gate systems for apartments;
+as demonstrated successfully in Sweden, Germany and Denmark.

 [![Twitter](https://img.shields.io/twitter/follow/IWRWasteLess.svg?style=social)](https://twitter.com/IWRWasteLess)